davidmohara/blog/about.md

 Family
 ------
-My kids come first.
+{% include image.html class="right" img="crazy_kids.jpg" %} My kids come first.
 They are my #1 priority and nothing will ever get in the way of that.
-I have 3 awesome kids. {% image right crazy_kids.jpg %} and we are blessed to be living in Frisco and amongst our family and friends here and enjoy all that the area has to offer.
+I have 3 awesome kids.
+And we are blessed to be living in Frisco and amongst our family and friends here and enjoy all that the area has to offer.

 Career
 ------